fegle/ewshdecay/README.md

 To change the model and the model parameters, change the values in the input file in the section *real or complex singlet model*.

-To change the settings for the electroweak corrections , i.e. the scheme choice for the renormalization and the detector resolution (needed for the regularization of the IR divergences), change the values in the section *EW Corrections*.
+To change the settings for the electroweak corrections, i.e. the scheme choice for the renormalization and the detector resolution (needed for the regularization of the IR divergences), change the values in the section *EW Corrections*.
 Please keep in mind that the EW corrections can only be applied for the CxSM in the complex dark matter phase (icxSM=4) with the parameter a1=0.

 Additionally, by setting *NNLOapp=1*, the NLO^2 term can be included for the h2->h1h1 decay, since the trilinear h2h1h1 coupling vanishes for vs/v=tan(alpha).
 In a small interval around this point the NLO^2 contribution can then be turned on, the interval size is defined through the variable *deltaNNLO*.